Pareto Optimal Model Selection in Linear Bandits: PARETO OPTIMALITY WITH NEW IDEAS

-For a (possibly random) set of arms $S$, we use $a_{S} = \argmax_{a \in S} \langle \theta_\star, a \rangle$ to denote the arm with the highest expected reward.
-For an algorithm that only operates with respect to arms in $S$, we decompose its regret into approximation error and learning error as follows:

 Since there are at most $O(\log T)$ iterations of \linucbPlus, we only need to upper bound its regret at each iteration.
-The regret suffered in each iteration is decomposed into approximation error and learning error, which are then bounded separately.
+Suppose $S_i$ is the set of actions that \linucbPlus is working on at iteration $i$.
+We use $a_{S_i} = \argmax_{a \in S_i} \langle \theta_\star, a \rangle$ to denote the arm with the highest expected reward; and decompose the regret into approximation error and learning error: